Scien-ide/Helix/README.md

 # DNA Hash
-A PHP hash table optimized for counting short gene sequences called k-mers for use in Bioinformatics.
-DNA Hash stores sequence counts indexed by their up2bit encoding - a two-way hash function that exploits the fact that each DNA base need only 2 bits to be fully encoded.
+A PHP hash table optimized for counting short gene sequences for use in Bioinformatics.
+DNA Hash stores sequence counts by their up2bit encoding - a two-way hash that exploits the fact that each DNA base need only 2 bits to be fully encoded.
 Accordingly, DNA Hash uses less memory than a lookup table that stores raw gene sequences.
 In addition, DNA Hash's layered Bloom filter eliminates the need to explicitly store counts for sequences that have only been seen once.

-- Ultra low memory footprint
+- **Ultra-low** memory footprint
-- Compatible with multiple dataset formats
+- **Compatible** with multiple dataset formats
-- Supports canonical sequence counting
+- **Supports** canonical sequence counting
-- Open-source and free to use commercially
+- **Open-source** and free to use commercially

-> **Note:** The maximum sequence length (k) is platform dependent.
+> **Note:** The maximum sequence length is platform dependent.
 On a 64-bit machine, the max length is 31.
 On a 32-bit machine, the max length is 15.

 > **Note:** Due to the probabilistic nature of the Bloom filter, DNA Hash may under count unique sequences at a bounded rate.